grilledwindow/ecoplus/README.md

 **Xavier Ang Yan Jun** - S10203108 <br>

 ## Description ##
-ecoplus is a volunteering and education website that aims to assist visitors in connecting to other communities and people for volunteering events such as Beach clean up or spread awareness campaigns.
-Visitors can also view our education hub for more environmental-related information to stay informed and interact with Augmented Reality models.
+ecoplus is a volunteering and education website that aims to connect volunteers to environmental organisations and communities for volunteering events like a Beach Clean-Up or Spread Awareness Campaigns.
+Visitors can also visit our Education Hub for more environmental-related information to stay informed and also interact with Augmented Reality models.

+## Developers ##
+For developers, please view our technical documents and its functions located in the docs folder.
+Please click [here](https://github.com/grilledwindow/ecoplus/tree/main/docs) to view the documents.

 ## Design Process ##
 * **Regular People**
     * Anyone can start volunteering and contribute to the community and environment.

-* **Curious Users**
+* **Curious Visitors**
-    * Curious users that want to learn about various environmental topics and interact with Augmented Reality models to stay engaged.
+    * For curious visitors that want to learn about various environmental topics and can interact with Augmented Reality models to stay engaged with the topics.

 * **Avid Volunteers**
     * Avid volunteers may be interested in event postings so that they can continue volunteering with other people and communities.

 * **Environmental Groups**
-    * Environmental groups can start their community on our website to connect with users and start their own events for their members to join.
+    * Environmental groups can start their community on our website to connect with visitors and/or create their own events for visitors to join.

 ## Roles & Contributions ##
 **Chew Kah Seng**
 * Home Page
-* Community Page
-* Browse Communities
+* Community Page - Browse list of Communities
 * View Community Details
-* Create Community Details
+* Create a Community
+* Join a Community
 * Augmented Reality Models
+* Restyling and Debugging

 **Lai Wai Keat**
 * Education Page
-* View Education Solutions Page
+* Education Solutions Page
-* View Education Impacts Page
+* Education Impacts Page
-* Quiz
+* Education Quiz Page
 * News Articles API

 **Goh Wei Chong**
-* Volunteering Page
-* Browse Events
+* Volunteering Page - Browse list of Events
 * View Event Details
-* Create Event
+* Create a Event
+* Join a Event

 **Swan Htat Aung**
+* Sign In
+* Sign Up
 * Account Details Page
 * View Volunteers Page
-* Sign In
-* Sign Up

 **Xavier Ang Yan Jun**
 * Setup of supabase (database)